Accessibility and Web Content Accessibility Guidelines

 We have links to over 6,000 PDF documents on our website.
 In addition to the PDFs we currently directly link to on this website, or committee services generate around 140,000 documents each year and within the Planning Department there are well over 1 million PDFs alone.

 Some of these PDFs and Word documents are essential to providing our services.
 An example of these essential documents are guides on how users can access our services.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.

 Having checked this website, we’ve assessed that it would be a disproportionate burden within the meaning of No. 2 Regulations to fix all documents published on the website since 23 September 2018.